 Beginning with a review of basic astronomical concepts and data, this course examines the physics of celestial objects.
 Topics include stellar atmospheres and interiors, star formation and evolution, pulsating stars, white dwarfs, neutron stars, black holes, the interstellar medium, and structure of our galaxy.
-Prerequisites: PY 161 and AT 201 or AT 204 or consent of the instructor.
-Offered every other year in spring.
+Note: Satisfies core curriculum science requirement.
+Prerequisite(s): PY 161 and AT 201 or AT 204 or consent of the instructor.
+When Offered: Offered every other year in spring.